sgrote/NanoStringNormalizeR/README.md

 `fold_change_mvp_reference.csv`	| fold-changes for reference samples (mvp-samples) |

-_Note that existing files will be overwritten_
+_Note that existing files will be overwritten._

 #### 5. Plot ratios of normalized data

-To create a png file with a heatmap of ratios, set a path to a _.csv_ file with ratios.
+To create a _.png_ file with a heatmap of ratios, set a path to a _.csv_ file with ratios.
 This can be the `ratio.csv` created above, e.g.

 ```